itisameerkhan/namaste-node/005. Diving into the NodeJS github repo/README.md

 })();
 ```

+## ⭐ IIFE - Immediately Invoked Function Expression

+* IIFE stands for Immediately Invoked Function Expression.

+* It's a function that runs immediately after it’s defined, without needing to be called later.

+* The code inside the Function will not interfere

-### ❓Question: How are variablesand functions are private in different module ?
+### ❓Question: How are variables and functions are private in different module ?

 * IIFE and `require` statement